nietowl/Android-Device-Management-Dashboard/README.md

 3. **Manually create profile (if missing):**
    - Use the Admin Panel → Create User
    - Or run the ensure-profile API: `POST /api/auth/ensure-profile`
-   - Or use the fix script: `FIX_MISSING_PROFILES.sql` in the project root
+   - Or run the migration: `supabase/migrations/001_fix_missing_profiles.sql` in Supabase SQL Editor

 ## Understanding the Server Setup